The Lifespan RW1000 is a popular home rowing machine for those on a mid-level budget and who don’t want to spend upwards of $1000 on a machine.

-Whilst many users seem to be happy to continue using the Lifespan RW1000 without a working console, for the serious fitness folks this simply isn’t good enough and it’s pointless to have a machine that cannot track your fitness progress.
+Whilst many users seem to be happy to continue using the Lifespan RW1000 without a working console, for the serious fitness folks this simply isn’t good enough.

 The one glimmer of hope for a potential buyer is that parts are covered for 2 years under Lifespan’s warranty, so hopefully, you can switch console until you get one that works for you.

-The Lifespan RW1000 in addition to the 2-year parts coverage mentioned, it has its frame covered for 5 years and labour for 1 year representing a fairly sound warranty overall.
+The Lifespan RW1000 in addition to the 2-year parts coverage mentioned has its frame covered for 5 years and labour for 1 year representing a fairly sound warranty overall.